Calvin He

 About Me

-I am currently an Economics PhD student at Stanford University.
-My current interests lie within the intersection of macroeconomics and finance, especially topics related to monetary and fiscal policy.
+I am currently an Economics PhD candidate at Stanford University.
+My research focuses on macroeconomics, especially topics related to firm dynamics, heterogeneous agents, and monetary and fiscal policy.

-Prior to starting my PhD I worked at Australia’s central bank, the Reserve Bank of Australia (RBA), for over 4 years.
-There I spent time as an Australian fixed income analyst in the Financial Markets Group and as a Research Economist in Economic Research.
+Prior to my PhD, I worked at Australia’s central bank, the Reserve Bank of Australia (RBA), for over 4 years.
+There I spent time as a Fixed-income Analyst and as a Research Economist.
 I also co-founded the RBA’s R User Group and helped drive modern technology adoption.

 View my CV.